 - Students with no prior horse experience.

-- As a review for students with some experience but new to your program or to English riding.
+- As a review for students with some experience but new to your program or to your style of riding.

 - Experienced students who wish to fill gaps in their mounted education.

 - Students who are uninterested or unable to show but still need goals and achievement.